The XP-Pen Artist 13.3Pro is one of the best drawing display tablets today

 I didn’t find that many issues with the XP-Pen Artist 13.3 Pro.
 With that said, it’s not like the tablet doesn’t have any.
 One thing that I particularly liked about the Deco Pro was its dual wheel/dial design.
 Yes, the 13.3Pro has both a physical and virtual/trackpad dial.
 The problem though is that you can’t program separate functions for each.
 Despite this, the feature still offers a lot of functionality that can improve your workflow.

 Other than the dial (which is more of a minor gripe), I also encountered an issue with the stand that came with 13.3 Pro.
 Initially, I always needed to insert a book or a block in the space below the tablet that the stand makes when it’s upright.
-Without the book or block, the stand is sure to fall down from.
-This is from the forward force my hand exerts when I’m drawing on the tablet.
+Without the book or block, the stand is sure to fall/fold down from the forward force my hand exerts when I’m drawing on the tablet.
 Thankfully, this issue was something of my own doing.
 You see, I actually didn’t make sure that the stand was properly set up whenever I used it.
-When propping up the stand, you’ll need to exert a little force for its locking mechanism.
+When propping up the stand, you’ll need to exert a little force to make sure it’s locking mechanism is engaged.

 It would be an understatement to describe the XP-Pen Artist 13.3 Pro as a really good tablet.
 It’s more than just really good.
 While it does have issues, the tablet’s features more than make up for these.
 Most reviewers talk about the pen having slight jitter.
 This hasn’t been a problem for me.
 If it was present in my tablet, I honestly didn’t notice it.
 Really, the only issues that I hampered my experience a little were the display’s backlight bleed and its stand.
 Thankfully, these should be relatively easy for XP-Pen to deal with moving forward.
 The former can be addressed with tighter QC checks while the latter just was me not reading the manual.